Feng Shui Consultant in Valletta, Malta. Feng Shui of Valletta and Malta

 Feng shui consultant in Valletta, Malta.
 Feng shui of Valletta and Malta.

-As a feng shui consultant, I’ve evaluated the feng shui of Valletta and Malta as well as home and businesses of Malta.
-Valletta (or Il-Belt) is the small capital of the Mediterranean island nation of Malta that basks in the year-round sun.
+As a feng shui consultant, I’ve evaluated the feng shui of Valletta and Malta, as well as the homes and businesses of Malta.
+Valletta (or Il-Belt) is the small capital of the Mediterranean island nation of Malta, which basks in the year-round sun.
 The walled city was established in the 1500s on a peninsula by the Knights of St. John, a Roman Catholic order.
-Valletta is known for grand churches, museums, and palaces.
-One key landmark is the Baroque St. John’s Co-Cathedral, whose rich in gilt interior houses the Caravaggio, brutally realistic masterpiece ‘The Beheading of Saint John.’
-Let’s look at feng shui of Valetta and Malta in more detail.
+Valletta is known for its grand churches, museums, and palaces.
+One key landmark is the Baroque St. John’s Co-Cathedral, whose rich in gilt interior houses Caravaggio’s brutally realistic masterpiece, ‘The Beheading of Saint John.’
+Let’s look at the feng shui of Valetta and Malta in more detail.

 Looking for a feng shui consultant in Valletta or Malta.
 Call/text/Whatsapp Jan on +44 7956 288574 or email him